aptos-foundation/AIPs/aips/aip-80.md

 The main goal is to prevent people from accidentally leaking their private keys on-chain.
 This can happen if a user confuses their private key with their address, which are both 32 bytes.
 For example, the user can copy-and-paste their private key (instead of their address) in a wallet when sending a payment to oneself.
-Private keys, public keys, and account addresses are all represented today as 32-bytes or 64-hex characters (with or without a 0x prefix).
 After that, someone may find this private key and rotate the account's key on-chain.
+The core problem is that private keys, public keys, and account addresses are all represented today as 32-bytes or 64-hex characters (with or without a 0x prefix).

 The secondary goal is to keep this change to be as seamless as possible.